-Several default settings can be changed in the Design Surface by opening the Tools menu and selecting Options.
+You can change several default settings in the Design Surface by opening the Tools menu and selecting Options.
 These options change the way the pages appear to you, as the programmer, when they are opened for editing in VWD.
 These are not the settings for the appearance of the page to the web site visitor.
 You can select to start pages in Design View or Source View, as well as the automatic opening of the smart task panel.
 Being able to revise the number of spaces for tabs and indents helps your projects conform to your company's specifications for web page code.

 At the bottom edge of the Design Surface is a navigation tool that is useful in large and complex documents.
-You can read the navigation tags to find out where the insertion bar (cursor) is currently placed.
-The current setting will appear to be highlighted, as depicted in Figure 1-6.
+You can read the navigation tags to find out where the insertion bar (cursor) is currently setting.
+The current setting is highlighted, as depicted in Figure 1-6.
 You can also click a tag and the entire tag will be selected in the Design Surface.